Backyard BBQ Tips & Tricks - Oro Valley Real Estate

 Oro Valley Real Estate, Oro Valley Homes for Sale in Oro Valley Arizona AZ.
 Search Beautiful Oro Valley Real Estate and Homes.

-A lot of prep work goes into hosting the ultimate summer get-together, and with the proper planning, you can make sure your backyard BBQ goes off without a hitch.
-Here is a timeline to consider when planning for a summer bash:
+A lot of prep work goes into hosting the ultimate get-together, and with the proper planning, you can make sure your backyard BBQ goes off without a hitch.
+Here is a timeline to consider when planning for a anytime bash:

 Setting the scene – Getting your backyard prepped and staged ahead of time can take the stress away and allow you to enjoy the day.
 Prep for the heat with plenty of cool options, like shady umbrellas or sunshades, inexpensive misters, water guns with cold water, or even just a hose sprinkler.
 Provide sunscreen for guests and consider options to keep bugs away from you and the food, such as oil lanterns.